juancarlospaco/nim-firejail/README.md

 - Whats the option `useMtuJumbo9000`?.

-Network MTU Jumbo Frames. https://wiki.archlinux.org/index.php/jumbo_frames This is just a shortcut to improve UX and usability.
+Network MTU Jumbo Frames. https://wiki.archlinux.org/index.php/jumbo_frames This is just a shortcut to improve UX.

 - Whats the option `forceEnUsUtf8`?.

 Forces `EN` English as language and `UTF-8` Unicode as encoding on Firejail.
-This is just a shortcut to improve UX and usability.
+This is just a shortcut to improve UX.